 HLDA "Hold Acknowledge", this signal is active low when the M32632 has stopped any activity.

-The signal DMA_CHK can be active every second clock cycle.
-DMA_AA must be valid during DMA_CHK and the following clock cycle.
-The figure below shows a simulation run with five invalidate requests at highest speed.
+The signal DMA_CHK can be active every clock cycle.
+DMA_AA must be valid during DMA_CHK.
+The figure below shows a simulation run with five invalidate requests at high speed.